 Liquidity Fees: Florida Statute 218.409(4) provides authority for the SBA to impose penalties for early withdrawal, subject to disclosures in the enrollment materials of the amount and purpose of such fees.
-At September 30, 2017, no such disclosure has been made.
+At September 30, 2018, no such disclosure has been made.

-Redemption Fees: As of September 30, 2017, there were no redemption fees or maximum transaction amounts, or any other requirements that serve to limit a participant's daily access to 100 percent of their account value.
+Redemption Fees: As of September 30, 2018, there were no redemption fees (gates) or maximum transaction amounts, or any other requirements that serve to limit a participant's daily access to 100 percent of their account value.

-Fair Value: The carrying value of cash, cash equivalents, and investments held by the District approximate fair value.
+Fair Value: The carrying value of cash, cash equivalents, and investments held by the Council is reported at amortized cost which approximates fair value.

-Securities Lending: Florida PRIME did not participate in securities lending program during the period October 1, 2016 through September 30, 2017.
+Securities Lending: Florida PRIME did not participate in securities lending program during the period October 1, 2017 through September 30, 2018.